iesahin/xvc/README.md

 This is mostly a one-man project and users may consider the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) before spending time on it.

 I'm using Xvc daily and I'm happy with it.
+Tracking all my files with Git via arbitrary servers and cloud providers is something I always need.
+I'm happy to improve and maintain it as long as I use it.

-I'll maintain it as long as I use it.
-I'm applying my technical/architectural ideas to see their effectiveness and I have more ideas to implement.
+Also, I'm applying my technical/architectural ideas to see their effectiveness and I have more ideas to implement.
 I don't expect to be bored from this soon.

 I'm in a phase of my life where material success doesn't entice me.
-I have a daily routine that I love, which includes spending at least 90 minutes to Xvc.
+I have a daily routine that I love, which includes spending 1-2 hours to Xvc.
-That won't change much if I earn a billion dollars.
+That probably won't change much even if I earn a billion dollars.
-I don't want to convert Xvc to a business and have more than one goal with this project.
+I don't want to convert Xvc to a business.
+I may create paid apps that use Xvc as a library if I think they will be useful but these will probably be separate projects.
-In my opinion, trying to monetize FOSS prematurely deteriorates it more than other factors nowadays.
+In my opinion, trying to monetize FOSS prematurely deteriorates it more than other factors.

-Xvc is like a _running CV_ for me, basically signaling _I do this and I can do similar software for you._ This is another motivation for me to keep it alive.
-Instead of updating my [vita](https://emresahin.net/cv/), and feeling awkward about it, I prefer to show my work.
+Xvc is like a _runnable CV_ for me.
+It signals _I built this and I can built similar software for you._ This is another motivation for me to keep it alive.
+I hate updating my [vita](https://emresahin.net/cv/), and instead of updating it, I prefer to show my work.

 ## ⚠️ Disclaimer

 This software is fresh and ambitious.
-Although I use it and test it close to real world conditions, it didn't go under test of time. **Xvc can eat your files and spit them to eternal void!**
+Although I use it and test it close to real-world conditions, it didn't go under the test of time. **Xvc can eat your files and spit them into the eternal void!** Please take backups.